• Disease Overview

 Diagnosis

-A diagnosis of the genetic form of protein S deficiency can be challenging because there are many different conditions that can temporarily lower the levels of protein S in the blood (acquired protein S deficiency).
+Diagnosing the genetic form of protein S deficiency can be challenging because there are many different conditions that can temporarily lower the levels of protein S in the blood, leading to acquired protein S deficiency.1, 5, 7-9

 Clinical Testing and Workup

-Doctors will run blood tests that will determine the activity of protein S in the blood.
-These tests are called assays and they measure the amount and activity of specific enzymes in the blood.
+Protein S deficiency is diagnosed by measuring the amount of protein S in the blood and how well it functions.
+These lab tests are called assays, and they measure the amount and activity of specific enzymes in the blood.
 The amount of protein S can vary based on several factors including age.
+Doctors look at two types of protein S levels:

 • < Previous section